FailAcademy/learning/wdp-vancouver/_slides/week-07/03-oop-plugins-widgets.md

 # Properties in Classes

 - Properties exist at the **class level**
-- They can be used in any of the functions defined in the class (and don't have to be passed as parameters)
+- They can be used in any of the functions defined in the class (and don't have to be passed as arguments)
 - We can set our property values on the **class definition** or in a special function known as a **constructor**

 ---